ooni/probe-engine/.github/ISSUE_TEMPLATE/routine-sprint-releases.md

 ---

 - [ ] Update dependencies
+- [ ] Update Host header used for measuring
 - [ ] Update version/version.go
 - [ ] Update assets
 - [ ] Tag a new version of ooni/probe-engine